-When reporting liquor tax revenue to the Comptroller, the Department of Revenue lists only total revenue, not revenue classified by type of beverage.
+The Department of Revenue, in reporting liquor tax revenue to the Comptroller, lists only total revenue, not classified by type of beverage.
 The estimates below show collections (in millions of dollars) by beverage class, based on sales data from the Department of Revenue.
 (Starting in fiscal year 2010, the data include revenue from sales of liquor on airlines, which are reported separately from other sales.
 Sales by direct wine shippers are also reported separately, but in categories slightly different from those for sales by other sources.
 Starting in fiscal year 2012, they are included in the "over 14% but less than 20%" category.)